CBBS

-Because the Internet was still small and not available to most computer users, users had to dial CBBS directly using a modem.
+Because the Internet was not yet operational and would not be available to most computer users for many years, users had to dial CBBS directly using a modem.
 Also because the CBBS hardware and software supported only a single modem for most of its existence, users had to take turns accessing the system, each hanging up when done to let someone else have access.
 Despite these limitations, the system was seen as very useful, and ran for many years and inspired the creation of many other bulletin board systems.

 Ward & Randy would often watch the users while they were online and comment or go into chat if the subject warranted.
 At times, online users wondered if Ward & Randy actually existed.

 The program had many forward thinking ideas, now accepted as canonical in the creation of message bases or "forums".

 As Christensen and Suess went their separate ways, the CBBS name lived on, and survives to an extent as a web-based forum on Suess' website, chinet.com.
 Christensen's version of CBBS, called "Ward's Board", closed in the early 1990s.

 On February 16, 2003, Chicago's Mayor Richard M. Daley declared the day "BBS" day in honor of the world's first BBS being created 25 years ago that day.
 An article with a photo of Ward and the CBBS hardware appeared shortly thereafter in the Chicago Tribune.

 There is still at least one active CBBS system as of August 2020.